Gigaspaces/xap-docs/site/content/xap/12.3/admin/memoryxtend-rocksdb-ssd.markdown

 This customization is useful when read latencies for specific class types (such as hot data, current day stocks) need to be predictable upfront.

+The SQL queries are static and cannot be changed dynamically.
+One can always modify them and restart the application

 **Example**

+In the example below, an online trading platform defines the following criteria for "hot" data
-In the example below we are loading `Stock` instances where the name=a1000 and `Trade` instances with id > 10000.
+- `Stock` instances where the price > 1000
+- `Trade` instances with volume > 10000
+- 'Account' instances with platinum rating

 {{%tabs%}}
 {{%tab "Namespace"%}}